Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 6. The Chancellor’s Stole

-6.2 Nominees for the award of Chancellor’s Stole will typically have received the award of Honorary Senior Fellow and have made a contribution significantly greater than that for which they were previously acknowledged.
-A nomination may also be forthcoming for a candidate who has made an extraordinary philanthropic contribution to the University.
+6.2 Nominees for the award of Chancellor’s Stole typically have received the award of Honorary Senior Fellow and have contributed significantly greater than for which they were previously acknowledged.
+A nomination can also be forthcoming for a candidate who has made an extraordinary philanthropic contribution to the University.

-6.3 The award of the Chancellor’s stole is normally not presented within five years of another University Honorary award.
+6.3 The award of the Chancellor’s Stole is normally not presented within 5 years of another University honorary award.

 7. Emeritus Professor

-7.1 The title Emeritus Professor may be conferred upon a person who has occupied the position of Professor at the University and who has rendered sustained and distinguished service to the University.
-This service may have, through leadership or personal performance, added to the reputation of the University in one or more of the following areas:
+7.1 The title Emeritus Professor can be conferred upon a person who has occupied the position of Professor at the University and who has rendered sustained and distinguished service to the University, significantly above and beyond the level of service normally expected of a Professor, to the scholarly community or to the University community.
+This service can have, through leadership or personal performance, added to the national reputation of the University in one or more of the following areas:

 (a) research;